-The largest wooden building on Miyajima Island, the size of 857 tatami mats
+The largest wooden building on Miyajima Island, measuring the size of 857 tatami mats

 INFORMATION